danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ::: notes

 After 2 years of work, Benjamin Berg finished an initial implementation of Asyncio integration with PyGObject which was merged this week!
 So now we have Python asyncio await for Gio async results.
-This approach uses the GMainLoop to drive the EventLoop, by forcing a modified SelectorEventLoop/ProactorEventLoop into GMainLoop/GMainContext.
-One large advantage this has it allows us to await Gio async functions.
+This approach uses the GMainLoop to drive the EventLoop, and it allows us to await Gio async functions.

 Let's walk through an example listing the names that are available on the DBus.
 DBus allows inner process communication to allow applications to talk to each other.
 After doing some imports (which I didn't show here), we define a coroutine called idle test.
 Since Gio support asynchronous calls we await getting the SystemBus by calling Gio.bus_get and passing in the bus type.
-Now that we have the system bus, we call call the DBus while passing in the bus name, object path, interface name, and the method we want to use, then there is paremeters for the method (None), a reply type (None), extra flag, and the -1 gives us the default timeout.
+Now that we have the system bus, we call call the DBus while passing in the bus name, object path, interface name, and the method we want to use, and various other parameters.

 :::